center-for-threat-informed-defense/attack_to_veris/docs/visualization.md

 The STIX content can be visualized using the [CTI STIX Visualization](https://github.com/oasis-open/cti-stix-visualization/) tool.
 - [VERIS Mappings Graph Visualization](https://oasis-open.github.io/cti-stix-visualization/?url=https://raw.githubusercontent.com/center-for-threat-informed-defense/attack_to_veris/main/frameworks/veris/stix/veris135-enterprise-attack.json)

-_Note: because of the great amount of objects it will take a big amount of resources to generate the graph._
+_Note: because of the large number of objects it will take significant resources to generate the graph._

 ## Mappings Spreadsheet

-The Excel spreadsheet provided list all mappings for the VERIS framework in a tabular format.
+The Excel spreadsheet lists all mappings for the VERIS framework in a tabular format.
 You can find the spreadsheets within the `/frameworks/` folder:
 - [VERIS Mappings Spreadsheet](/frameworks/veris/veris-mappings.xlsx)

 The [listMappings](/src/) script can be used to generate this same information in additional formats: